BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 in this case:

  - when application code reads `endpoints`, it is actually reading `navigation_endpoints`.
- - when application code reads/writes `path`, it is actually reading `navigation_path`.
+ - when application code reads/writes `path`, it is actually accessing `navigation_path`.

 Since these names are specified in the XML, name clashing can be avoided without modifying the source code.